caslab-yonsei/caslab-yonsei.github.io/news/_posts/_template.md

 MM: "(month in two numbers)"
 DD: "(day of the month, you can omit)"
 sidebar:
+  # you can add, remove, reorder, and/or customise the sections
   - title: (Title of the sidebar section)
     items:
       - type: link